pnp/cli-microsoft365/docs/docs/cmd/spo/tenant/tenant-appcatalog-add.md

 Creating an app catalog site might take a while.
 If you need to wait for the site to be created before continuing, use the `wait` option.

+!!! important
+    To use this command you have to have permissions to access the tenant admin site.

 ## Examples

 Creates new app catalog.
 Will fail if another app catalog or site at the specified URL exists